-The table 3 shows that the main processes that cause plant material i.e tree or vine mortality ar are uprooting or asphyxia.
-The proportion of plants table 4 details how the processes discussed with the experts were modeled.

-- 465 Uprooting largely depends on the flow speed.
+The table 2 shows that the main processes that cause plant material, i.e tree or vine, mortality are uprooting or asphyxia.
+The table 3 details how the processes discussed with the experts were modeled.
+Uprooting largely depends on the flow speedinto a mortality rate (β) for a low velocity flood.
 For the example of arboriculture, trees are considered to be uprooted for high velocity.
 There is no uprooting for low or medium velocity.
 In this case, it is asphyxiation that causes mortality.
 The diagrams represent the mortality rate (β) as a function of the flood parameters (duration and height) for the two physiological stages defined with experts.
-The proportion of trees suffering from asphyxia increases with the water depth (because the probability of asphyxia increases with the number of leaves and branches reached by 470 the meter) and submarision duration.
-It also depends on the meters at the time of accurrence of the flood and - 470 the water) and submersion duration.
-It also depends on the growth stage at the time of occurrence of the flood and submersion duration.
+The proportion of trees suffering from asphyxia increases with the water depth and submersion duration.
+There is no uprooting for low or medium velocity.